FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

-This way an approximation of the conditional throughput is found, with the next target needing not as much time to improve the approximation (compared to not starting with the approximation).
+This way an approximation of the conditional throughput is found, with the next target needing not as much time to improve the approximation (compared to not starting with comparably good approximation).

 ##### Initial target